 COMFEE’ Countertop Dishwasher

 The COMFEE’ uses only 5 liters of water per wash cycle and is estimated to use only around 0.35 kilowatt-hours per year with regular use.
-It offers 6 wash cycles, including normal, rapid, steam (192°F), glass, and even fruit washing!
-It also has an air refresh extra drying mode.
-It also features a see-through window, a child lock, and leak protection.
+It features a see-through window, a child lock, and leak protection.
+Six wash cycles are available (including normal, rapid, steam (192°F), glass, and even fruit washing) along with an air refresh extra drying mode.

 COMFEE’ also offers a newer model of their compact countertop dishwasher, which offers a bit more room (3 full place settings as opposed to 2).